Sheffield Cathedral: 1979 fire

 During the early hours of 17 July 1979, a major fire broke out in the belltower of Sheffield Cathedral.
 The fire began inside the belfry, and subsequently spread down the tower to the ground floor and upwards to the clockroom.
 At least 35 firefighters from Division Street fire station tackled the fire, narrowly preventing the destruction of the cathedral spire and containing the lower portion of the fire to the belltower and surrounding structures.
-Thousands of pounds worth of damage was caused by the fire, which destroyed several of the cathedral's bells (including one dating to the 16th century) and much of the clock mechanism.
+Thousands of pounds worth of damage was caused by the fire, but Cathedral's bells cast in 1970 survived.
 Additionally, burst water pipes caused flooding of the choir stalls, adding to the damage.
 In the Ringing Room, fire damage was severe, with all records of the cathedral's bellringers dating back 600 years completely destroyed.

 Despite severe damage to the contents of the belltower, the structure of the cathedral ultimately suffered only mild damage and the building was never in danger of collapse.
 The cathedral was back operational by 26 July 1979 at the latest, according to photographs showing the ringing of the remaining bells on this date.
 Following police investigation of two phone calls made to the Sheffield Star newspaper the previous evening, warning that the cathedral was being set on fire, the cause of the fire was determined to be arson, although no perpetrator was ever found.